ghacks Technology News

 When Unlimited means limited

-This was basically the termination of my account with that provider and I decided to read the terms of service throughly from that time on.
-Today I read about Verizons Unlimited Data Plan which has a download limit of 5 Gigabytes and restrictions in place that forbid many internet activities such as downloading and streaming movies, p2p or web camera posts.
-So, the biggest question I’m asking myself now is what exactly is unlimited in the unlimited data plan from Verizon ?
-It is obviously not the data, so what is it ?
-What justifies the name ?
+Today I read about Verizon's Unlimited Data Plan which has a download limit of 5 Gigabytes and restrictions in place that forbid many internet activities such as downloading and streaming movies, p2p or web camera posts.
+So, the biggest question I'm asking myself now is what exactly is unlimited in the unlimited data plan from Verizon?
+It is obviously not the data, so what is it?
+What justifies the name?

-I was not able to find an explanation for the term unlimited in Verizons unlimited data plan.
-It is pretty obvious that there is an inflation in terms like unlimited and flatrate.
+I was not able to find an explanation for the term unlimited in Verizon's data plan.
+It is pretty obvious that there is an inflation with terms like unlimited and flatrate.
 Many companies use it to lure customers who think that they get the real meaning of the word and not just a way of making more money by fooling the customers.

 Back to Verizon, I really like the following sentence in their terms of service agreement: